Suryanshjamwal/Real-Estate-IRELAND/readme.md

 * Income
 * Inflation rates

-These datasets were chosen to find out how each one of the decision metrics inlfuenced property and rental prices in the Irish market.
+These datasets were chosen to find out how such economic and geographical metrics influenced property and rental prices in the Irish market.

 ## Data Exploration